9991S/HappyPlants/Software Requirements Specification_files/Software_Requirements_Specification.md

 #### 3.1.3 Logging out
-In case you share your phone, have multiple accounts or just want to be cautius about your privacy you should be able to manually log out.
+In case you share your Laptop, have multiple accounts or just want to be cautius about your privacy you should be able to manually log out.